Meric Gertler: Dismissal from Board of Waterfront Toronto

 On 6 December 2018, Gertler was among three board members fired by the Ontario Provincial government from Waterfront Toronto, a public agency working on a "revitalization" project for the city’s waterfront through a partnership with Alphabet, Google’s parent company.

 Pro-Palestine protest encampment

-In May 2024, Gerter stated "that a trespass notice will be issued if an agreement is not reached with encampment organizers"; Gertler stated that graduation ceremonies in June would proceed "no matter what".
-On 24 May a trespass notice was issued, informing students they had until 27 May to leave, "before the school pursues consequences under University policies and the law," including expulsion or suspension of up to five years.
+During a pro-Palestinian protest encampment at King's College Circle in May 2024, Gerter stated "that a trespass notice will be issued if an agreement is not reached with encampment organizers"; Gertler stated that convocation ceremonies in June would proceed "no matter what".
+On May 24, a trespass notice was issued, informing students they had until May 27 to leave, "before the school pursues consequences under University policies and the law," including expulsion or suspension of up to five years.
 When the encampment remained in place, Gertler's administration applied for an expedited court injunction allowing police to arrest and remove students.
-The encampment nonetheless continued throughout June, with graduation ceremonies occurring against the backdrop of the pro-Palestinian protests.
+The encampment nonetheless continued throughout June, with convocation ceremonies occurring against the backdrop of the pro-Palestinian protests.

-In June 2025, Gertler stepped down as President of the University of Toronto.